-- (a) the policy making process, - (b) material transactions between entities within an economic entity, - (c) interchange of managerial personnel, or - (d) dependence on technical information.
+- (a) The policy making process; - (b) Material transactions between entities within an economic entity;

+- (c) Interchange of managerial personnel; or - (d) Dependence on technical information.

 Significant influence may be gained by an ownership interest, statute, or agreement.
-With regard to an ownership interest, significant influence is presumed in accordance with the definition contained in MPSAS 7.
+With regard to an ownership interest, significant influence is presumed in accordance with the definition contained in MPSAS 36, Investments in Associates and Joint Ventures.